AY2324S2-CS2103T-W11-2/tp/docs/UserGuide.md

 ## Features

-This section details the available [_functionalities_](#Glossary) of CCA Manager, organised according to the following categories:
+This section details the available functions of CCA Manager, organised according to the following categories:

 1. [General Features](#general-features): General features for a better user experience
 2. [Displaying Contacts](#displaying-contacts): Displaying features in the **Results Box**